babel/rfcs/rfcs/0000-top-level-assumptions.md

 The `loose` option has been around since `6to5`: at first as a top level option, and then it was split into each plugin as a catch all for anything that we wanted to be less spec compliant.

-However, `loose` has some problems: namely that the term itself is not clear what it means, and _should_ be more related to a part of the language rather than to the plugin that it's compiling it (see the "Motivation" section for more details).
-A lot of this behavior is documented with a single example, so in the future we’ll want to be specific with the assumptions themselves and maybe provide a set of tests/codesandboxes explaining differences.
+However, `loose` has some problems: namely the term itself is not really descriptive at all and _should_ be named after the part of the language it affects rather than the plugin that's compiling it (see the "Motivation" section for more details).
+A lot of this behavior is documented with a single example, so in the future we’ll want to be specific with the assumptions themselves and maybe provide a set of tests/codesandboxes explaining the differences.

-This RFC proposes introducing a new *top-level* option, `"assumptions"`, which is an object containing different flags which can simplify the output code.
+This RFC proposes introducing a new *top-level* option, `"assumptions"`, which is an object containing different flags that can simplify the code that Babel generates.
 These flags have two characteristics:
 - They specify _something_ about a specific language feature, and not about a specific Babel plugin.
 - Different flags can toggle different unrelated optimizations in the same plugin, instead of toggling both of them with a single generic `"loose"` option.